 Planning is important because it lays the groundwork for all of the other management functions.
 Organizing, staffing, directing, and controlling decisions are based on the plans the business has established.
-Planning also helps to prevent mistakes and prepare for potential disasters.
+Planning also helps prevent mistakes and prepare for potential disasters.
 Managers who have a plan to follow are less likely to make hasty decisions, regardless of whether they are dealing with a small problem or a major crisis.

 Organizing.
 Organizing involves setting up the way the business's work will be done.
 First, managers review the plans that they have made.
 After that, managers determine the jobs that need to be performed.
 Finally, they group those jobs into departments and establish lines of authority.
 Let's say that you own a restaurant-supply company and decide that the business needs an outside sales force.
 You assign these employees to the sales department and appoint a sales manager who reports to the vice president of sales.
-This type of organizing helps to get the work done efficiently because employees know what their jobs are and who their supervisors are.
+This type of organizing helps get the work done efficiently because employees know what their jobs are and who their supervisors are.

-For a more in-depth look at the organizing function of management, see https://www.boundless.com/ https://www.boundless.com/ business/management/functions-of-managers/organizing-tasks/.
+For a more in-depth look at the organizing function of management, see https://courses.lumenlearning.com/wmopen-introbusiness/chapter/organizing/.